Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 Having accepted my place as Eryn's chef that would accompany her during her travels, my attire was pretty indicative of that role, being composed of the stereotypical chef uniform and a scarf around my collar.
 At least I wasn't given that stupid hat.
 My belt contained a holster on each side, where I kept two knives, the standard chef knife and a smaller paring knife.
 It would be my duty to not only feed Eryn, but also watch her back at times.
 However, with how capable of a fighter Eryn appeared to be, I wasn't sure when or if that would even be necessary.
 I had watched one of Pietro and Eryn's spars, noting that Pietro had no doubt gone easy on me even when I had struggled so hard.
 I guess a large gap in abilities was to be expected since Eryn had shown me that she was around level 25.
 In the first place, I have no concept as to how level scales with ability in this world.
 It may not matter at all to me, as what could I even do with my unbalanced stats and dinky knives?

 The last component of my outfit was a metal plate that ran down the front of my forearm.
 While I was told that this protector could be used as a shield, the abrasive surface indicated that it functioned more as a whetting stone to keep my tools sharp.
-A bit peculiar, but who am I to argue?
+A bit peculiar, but who was I to argue?

 Hopping onto the cart, we headed towards the tall buildings in the distance.
 Soon, the spacious residential area turned into a more populous, commercial area teeming with activity.
 Other than the first day, I had been cooped up at the Faulkner residence for the last week, so I was eager to see more of the surroundings.
 While the environment suggested that of a typical RPG, this was juxtaposed with various modern conveniences, likely powered by magic.
 In part due to all the games I had played, this kind of setting felt somewhat familiar.
 Eryn and I chatted about various things, as I pointed out objects of interest as they came in sight.
 I would have to go shopping at the marketplace at some point later to absorb all of the different experiences.
 At that point, Eryn tossed me a small bag, which clattered as I caught it in my hand.
 Reaching in, I pulled out a silver coin with an image of an angel descending from the heavens.
 This was apparently the mark that defined currency used in Sistina.

 "That's your wage.
-I'm sure there are things you want to procure, so I'm giving you some spending money ahead of time."
-Eryn said with a wink.
+I'm sure there are things you want to procure, so I'm giving you some spending money ahead of time," Eryn said with a wink.

 Not knowing the value of these coins, I simply nodded for now and slipped them in my pocket.
 The cart slowed to a stop as we ended up in front of a large building.
 Paying a man who came up to lead the cart away, Eryn beckoned me to follow her inside.